DUI Car Insurance in Pennsylvania

 Use State High-Risk Programs

-After a DUI, some insurers will decline coverage entirely.
-If that happens, Pennsylvania's Assigned Risk Plan gives high-risk drivers a path to meeting state insurance requirements.
-The plan lets you stay legal on the road while you rebuild your driving record.
+Some insurers will decline coverage after a DUI.
+Pennsylvania's Assigned Risk Plan gives high-risk drivers a path to meeting state requirements while they rebuild their record.

 5. 5